DevOpsDolapo/DevOps_Projects/PROJECT 13/Project13.md

 ![Alt text](Images/dynam19.png)

-- Edit the `dev.yml` file in the inventory folder to comment out all the other server instances, leaving only the database instance
+- Edit the `dev.yml` file in the inventory folder to comment out all the other server instances, leaving only the database details

 ![Alt text](Images/dynam20.png)